davidebolo1993/NanoR/README.md

 _"C:\\\Path\\\To\\\Data"_

 Use NanoR on the complete set of .fast5 files you obtain from Nanopore MinION/GridION X5 in order to obtain significant statistics.
-A small sample dataset (approximately 2GB) of MinION .fast5 files on which NanoR can be tested is available to be downloaded at _https://sourceforge.net/projects/nanor/files/TestData/_
+A MinION and GridION X5 sample dataset on which NanoR can be tested is available to be downloaded at _https://faspex.embl.de/aspera/faspex/external_deliveries/611?passcode=6f668c8921cea5cc30d0a6c17ec228f6ba75936c&expiration=MjAxOS0wMi0yMlQxMDo1Njo0OVo=_